Instructions for Pilot Project Applications to CAIRHE’s Request for Proposals (2019)

 For additional questions about forming your budget, consult with Maya Bronston, CAIRHE grants management specialist (994-2177, firstname.lastname@example.org).

-See the instructions link found on the form “Other Support” and the format example given on the form page itself.
+See the instructions found on the form Other-Support-2019 and the format example given on the form page itself.
 There is no text limit for this form.

-Use the form “Other Support.”
+Using the format given on the form Other-Support-2019, describe any active and pending research support in a separate file using the Continuation-Format-2019 template.
 This will help CAIRHE and NIH (1) establish that the applicant is a junior investigator with available time and effort (see RFP under “Eligibility”), and (2) determine whether or not there is any funding overlap by other grants for the proposed research.